jsoref/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 have been limited, the use of `auto` may cause MaxScale to use more resources than what is available.
 In such a situation `auto` should not be used, but instead an explicit number that corresponds to the amount of CPU resources available in the container.
-As a rule of thumb, an approiate value for `threads` is the _vCPU_ of the container rounded up to the nearest integer.
+As a rule of thumb, an appropriate value for `threads` is the _vCPU_ of the container rounded up to the nearest integer.
 For instance, if the _vCPU_ of the container is `0.5` then `1` is an appropriate value for `threads`, if the _vCPU_ is `2.3` then `3` is.